UncertainLab/Enlsip.jl/docs/src/tutorial.md

 using Enlsip
 ```

-This section provides details on how to instantiate and solve a constrained least squares problem with `Enlsip.jl`
+This section provides details on how to instantiate and solve a constrained least-squares problem with `Enlsip.jl`
 As a reminder from [Home](@ref), problems to solve are of the following form:

 ```math